lennartvg/cooperative_fuzztesting/README.md

 # VU_cooperative_fuzz

 -run_lf.py:
-starts libFuzzer for 6 hours time on 4 threads, and starts the covtracker
+runs libFuzzer for 6 hours on 4 threads, and starts the covtracker

 -run_afl.py:
-starts AFL for 6 hours on 4 threads, and starts the covtracker
+runs AFL for 6 hours on 4 threads, and starts the covtracker

 -run_cooperative.py:
 runs the cooperative fuzzer of AFL and libFuzzer, for 12 hours on 4 threads (per round: afl 40min, lf 20min)